GOD WITH US

 What a sacrificial and selfless love!

-This is why Peter admonishes us in 1 Peter 2:
+This is why Peter admonishes us to follow Christ’s example or steps.

 21 For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: